-In year 2020, India has introduced a version 2.0 of the equalisation levy, which extends the scope of such levy to non-resident e-commerce operators providing an e-commerce supply or a service [companies that are not covered by the Equalisation levy 1.0 and whose turnover is more than INR 20 million (USD 260,000)].
+In year 2020, India has introduced a version 2.0 of the equalisation levy i.e. Digital Taxation, which extends the scope of such levy to non-resident e-commerce operators providing an e-commerce supply or a service [companies that are not covered by the Equalisation levy 1.0 and whose turnover is more than INR 20 million (USD 260,000)].

-Further amendment was brought in the year 2021 with Union Budget 2021 (with retrospective effect) where the applicability of levy and the definition of e-commerce supply have been further clarified/ expanded, giving it an avatar of Equalisation levy 2.1.
+A further amendment to this digital tax was brought in the year 2021 with Union Budget 2021 (with retrospective effect) where the applicability of levy and the definition of e-commerce supply have been further clarified/ expanded, giving it an avatar of Equalisation levy 2.1.

 The features of such an Equalisation levy 2.1 are as follows: